LANSDOWN'S LONDON

 E

 xplore the City of London from its Roman origins right up to today.
-This walk includes some of the most famous of the City's landmarks as well as less well known, but equally fascinating, places.
+This walk includes some of the most famous of the City's landmarks as well a s less well known, but equally fascinating, places.
 Wander through gardens and tiny alleyways and see some of the City's hidden history.

 A Most Lamentable Fire